 Diagnosis and Treatment of Neck Pain

 Determining where the pain originates is the key to the treatment of neck pain.
-During your visit, your physician will take a complete history and examine you thoroughly.
+A specialist such as a neck pain doctor will take your complete history and examine you thoroughly.
 Some other important pieces of information will include any other medical conditions or injuries/illnesses that you may have had before or if you have already received any treatment or procedures to your spine.

 Radiological investigations may also be done to allow a better look at the structures in your neck.